epinio/helm-charts/chart/epinio-installer/README.md

-# Epinio Helm Chart
+# Epinio Installer Helm Chart

 From app to URL in one command.
+This chart installs Epinio and all dependencies.

 ## Introduction

 This helm chart can be used to deploy Epinio on a cluster.
-It is an alternative to `epinio install` command.
+It includes the [Epinio server helm chart]((https://artifacthub.io/packages/helm/epinio/epinio).
+It is best used with a fresh cluster.

 ## Usage

-The doc is centralized in a uniq place, checkout the [doc website](https://docs.epinio.io/installation/install_epinio_with_helm.html).
+The documentation is centralized in the [doc website](https://docs.epinio.io/installation/install_epinio_with_helm.html).

-## Development
+## Example

     % helm repo add epinio https://epinio.github.io/helm-charts/
     % helm upgrade --install -n epinio --create-namespace --set "skipLinkerd=true" epinio-installer epinio/epinio-installer